SerenaSinha31/RealTextEditor/README.md

 - ✍️ **Document Editing:** Versatile text editor with syntax highlighting and formatting support using CodeMirror.
 - 🔗 **Copy Room ID:** Easily copy and share Room IDs to invite others.
 - 🚪 **Leave Room:** Exit sessions effortlessly when done collaborating.

+📈 Purpose & Impact
+Designed for developers, students, and remote teams needing a quick and reliable way to co-edit code or documents.

+Enhances productivity through simultaneous real-time interaction without the need for external tools.

 ---